ish-xyz/ish-ar.io/content/blog/kprobes_in_a_nutshell/index.md

 !['genius'](./genius.gif)

-*NOTE: I've only tested this tutorial on my private server (Ubuntu 18.04.2 LTS Bionic Beaver) so you might need to find the right packages names if you're using a different OS, and the Kernel module we'll create might not work on different architectures.*
+*NOTE: I've only tested this procedure on my private server (Ubuntu 18.04.2 LTS Bionic Beaver) so you might need to find the right packages names if you're using a different OS, and the Kernel module we'll create might not work on different architectures.*

 1. Create the workdir and install the required packages.